 Final thoughts...

-One thing that we can change in life is how we choose to look after ourselves day to day.
-Dry January might not be easy, but the short and long-term health benefits are great, and there’s never been a better time to start making positive lifestyle changes.
+While much of life is unpredictable, one thing we can control is how we choose to look after ourselves day-to-day.
+Dry January might not be easy, but the short and long-term health benefits are significant, and there’s never been a better time to start making positive lifestyle changes.

-There are also a number of organisations that offer help and support for people looking to quit or cut down on drinking.
-These include:
+We understand that, for some, reducing alcohol consumption can be incredibly challenging.
+If you’re finding it difficult, several organisations offer help and support for people looking to quit or cut down on drinking.
+These include…

 Drinkaware also has a list of different alcohol support services.
-Or, for more information, help, and support, you can also visit this page on the Alcohol Change UK website.
+Or, for more information and support, you can also visit this page of the Alcohol Change UK website.

 Are you taking part in Dry January?
 How has Dry January benefitted you?
 We’d be interested to hear from you in the comments below.